overwolf/overwolf.github.io/docs/api/overwolf-io.md

 sidebar_label: overwolf.io
 ---

 Check whether a certain file exists and/or to write content into files.

 :::tip
-For more I/O functionalities, please use our [simple I/O plugin](../topics/simple-io-plugin).
+For app-related I/O functionalities, use the [overwolf.extensions.io](overwolf-extensions-io) API.
+Also, our [simple I/O plugin](../topics/simple-io-plugin) offers several more general I/O features that are not available through the APIs.
 :::

 ## Methods Reference